 In \cite{kamz}, the author proved that, every quasiconformal harmonic mapping between Jordan domains with $\mathscr{C}^{1,\alpha}$ boundaries is Lipschitz continuous on the closure of domain.
-Later this result has been extended to Jordan domains with only Dini's smooth boundaries \cite{pacific}.
+Later this result has been extended to Jordan domains with only Dini smooth boundaries \cite{pacific}.

-A bi-Lipschitz character for harmonic quasiconformal mappings of the half-plane onto itself has been established by the author and Pavlovi\'c in \cite{plane}.
+A bi-Lipschitz property for harmonic quasiconformal mappings of the half-plane onto itself has been established by the author and Pavlovi\'c in \cite{plane}.

 Further it has been shown in \cite{pisa} that a quasiconformal harmonic mappings between $\mathscr{C}^{1,1}$ (not-necessarily convex) Jordan domains is bi-Lipschitz continuous.
-The same conclusion is obtained in \cite{abu} by Bo\v zin and Mateljevi\'c for merely $\mathscr{C}^{1,\alpha}$ Jordan domains.
+The same conclusion is obtained in \cite{abu} by Bo\v zin and Mateljevi\'c for the case of $\mathscr{C}^{1,\alpha}$ Jordan domains.
 Further results in two dimensional case can be found in \cite{newj}.
 Some results concerning the several-dimensional case can be found in \cite{astala}, \cite{kalajarsen} and \cite{matvuo}.
-For a different setting concerning the class of quasiconformal harmonic mappings we refer to the papers \cite{vesna, zhu, chen}.
+For a different setting concerning the class of quasiconformal harmonic mappings we refer to the papers \cite{chen,vesna, zhu}.
 For example the article \cite{vesna} deals with the following problem of the class of quasiconformal harmonic mappings.
-The quasi-hyperbolic metric $d_h$ in a domain $D$ of complex plane is defined as follows.
-For each $z_1, z_2\in D$, $d_h(z_1,z_2)=\inf\int_{\gamma} d(z,\partial D)^{-1}|dz|,$ where the infimum is taken over all rectifiable arcs $\gamma$ joining $x_1$ and $x_2$ in $D$.
-V. Manojlovi\'c in \cite{vesna} proved the following theorem: if $f:D\to D'$ is a quasiconformal and harmonic mapping, then it is bi-Lipschitz with respect to quasihyperbolic metrics on $D$ and $D'$.